JereKuusela/valheim-expand_world_data/README.md

   - Note: Maximum suggested value is 32 meters.
 Higher values go past the zone border and can cause issues.
 - commands: List of commands that will be executed when spawning the location.
   - Use $$x, $$y and $$z in the command to use the location center point.
-  - Use $$a, in the command to use the location rotation.
+  - Use $$a in the command to use the location rotation.
   - Basic arithmetic is supported.
 For example `$$x+10` would add 10 meters to the x coordinate.
 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.
 - noBuild (default: `false`): If true, players can't build within `exteriorRadius`.
 If number, player can't build within the given radius.